xebialabs/xl-kube-workshop/part-1/lab-1-install-release.md

       type: NodePort
 ```

-Save the the file and apply the changes to Kubernetes with the command:
+Save the file and apply the changes to Kubernetes with the command:

 ```shell
 kubectl apply -n ns-yourname -f digitalai/dai-release/ns-yourname/20221031-131244/kubernetes/dai-release_cr.yaml